Monthly Dignity exists because we believe that adequate access to menstrual hygiene products should be a right, not a privilege.

 Menstruation is a biological phenomenon that affects half of the world’s population, yet it remains unreasonably taboo.

 Avoidance of the topic brings about stigma, shame and unequal opportunities for menstruators worldwide - a form of sex-based discrimination.
 Not surprisingly, the political and discursive void that surrounds menstruation disproportionately impacts individuals living in precarious situations and homelessness.
 These people, who are marginalized at baseline, experience period poverty: they are unable to afford adequate menstrual hygiene products.

 Monthly, they face the dilemma of buying a meal versus a box of pads or tampons - an impossible dilemma that impacts both their physical and mental well-being.

-In fact, menstruation is described by homeless individuals as one of the most strenuous challenges they face.
+In fact, menstruation is one of the most strenuous challenge that homeless individuals face.